Cumulocity-IoT/apama-analytics-builder-block-sdk/README.md

 ## Analytics Builder version

-This version of the SDK supports Analytics Builder 10.6.6.
-To make use of this, you will require an installation of Apama 10.5.3.
-If you do not already have access, then you can download the 'community' edition from <http://www.apamacommunity.com/downloads/> (shortly after the official Software AG release date)
+This version of the SDK supports Analytics Builder 10.7.0.
+To make use of this, you will require an installation of Apama 10.7.0.
+If you do not already have access, then you can download the 'community' edition from <http://www.apamacommunity.com/downloads/> (shortly after the official Software AG release date).

+Note that Analytics Builder requires your Cumulocity IoT tenant to be subscribed to an 'apama-ctrl' microservice.
+The 'apama-ctrl-starter' microservice offers only restricted functionality and does not support custom blocks.

 ## Documentation